 Fast verses slow

 When performing either a fast or slow jog, there are marked differences between the two activities.
-Similar responses were also found with other exercises, for example, cross country ski, jumping jacks and kicks.
+Similar responses were also found with other exercises, for example, cross-country ski, jumping jacks and kicks.
 What was discovered with these classic aqua moves was that when they were performed with speed and consequently more turbulence, the pelvic floor responded by lifting and engaging with the transverse abdominals to create a stable torso.
 Slower rebounding actions created more force on the pelvic floor.
-Very slow actions allows for more attention to pelvic floor activation, but it is not effective for cardiovascular training.
+Very slow actions allow for more attention to pelvic floor activation, but it is not effective for cardiovascular training.

 Buoyancy equipment – Dumbbells, Noodles, Kickboards